How to Prototype a Dashboard?

 Check out this article from Datapine for more information and examples on dashboard UI types.

-Dashboard Design Elements
+Dashboard UI Design Elements

 UI Designers use several key elements to display different types of data.
 These graphical representations make it easy for users to visualize and compare information.